+b.
 Duties

-Describe the roles and responsibilities of the members, including how they serve as instructional leaders and practice shared decision making
+1. Describe the roles and responsibilities of the members, including how they serve as instructional leaders and practice shared decision making that is informed by the community context.

 The principal and leadership team collaborate to establish and communicate instructional goals for school success.